leanprover/lean4/hott/book.md

 Theorems and definitions in the library which are not in the book:

-* One major difference is that in this library we heavily use pathovers, so we need less theorems about transports, but instead corresponding theorems about pathovers.
+* A major difference is that in this library we heavily use pathovers [D. Licata, G. Brunerie.
+A Cubical Approach to Synthetic Homotopy Theory].
+This means that we need less theorems about transports, but instead corresponding theorems about pathovers.
 These are in [init.pathover](init/pathover.hlean).
 For higher paths there are [squares](cubical/square.hlean), [squareovers](cubical/squareover.hlean), and the rudiments of [cubes](cubical/cube.hlean) and [cubeovers](cubical/cubeover.hlean).

+* The category theory library is more extensive than what is presented in the book.
+For example, we have [limits](algebra/category/limits/limits.md).

 Chapter 1: Type theory
 ---------